CoryMcCartan/conformalbayes/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-* This is a resubmission.
-It fixes a URL in the DESCRIPTION which had been redirected.
-This release also fixes CRAN notes caused by documentation incompatible with HTML5 standards.
+* This is a resubmission of a package removed from CRAN.
+Unfortunately the previous maintainer e-mail was inaccessible and the notices were not received.

+* I have fixed the package anchor issue that caused the previous archival.

 * Examples should take less than five seconds to run but may occasionally exceed that time depending on the computing power of the environment in which they are